 H.B.
-3558 passed by the 77th Legislature and subsequent actions by the 79th and 80th Legislatures amended the NRC to grant the SLB authority to deposit some or all of the Fund's land and mineral interest proceeds previously transferred to the PSF(SBOE) into a special fund account at the State Treasury and to grant investment authority to the SLB
+3558 passed by the 77th Legislature and subsequent actions by the 79th and 80th Legislatures amended the NRC to grant the SLB authority to deposit some or all of the Fund's land and mineral interest proceeds previously transferred to the PSF(SBOE) into a special fund account at the State Treasury and to grant investment authority to the SLB for this Real Estate Special Fund Account (RESFA).
+The amount of proceeds retained by the SLB under this legislative authority continues to grow and has increased from \$151.6 million at August 31, 2002, to approximately \$6.5 billion at August 31, 2017.

 The 80th Legislature also authorized the SLB and the Land Commissioner to determine whether to release any funds from the RESFA to the PSF(SBOE).
-During the fiscal year, the PSF(SBOE) received \$175 million in contributions from the SLB, which sourced from the SLB resolution adopted in August 2014, to release to the PSF(SBOE) a total of \$375 million from the RESFA - \$175 million in fiscal year 2016 and \$200 million in fiscal year 2017.
+During the fiscal year, the PSF(SBOE) received \$200 million in contributions from the SLB, which sourced from the SLB resolution adopted in August 2014, to release to the PSF(SBOE) a total of \$375 million from the RESFA - \$175 million in fiscal year 2016 and \$200 million in fiscal year 2017.